ropensci/nasapower/README.md

 ### Quick start

-With the changes to the NASA/POWER data and API, this package is a work-in-progress under active development, install at your own risk.
+With the changes to the NASA-POWER data and API, this package is a work-in-progress under active development, install at your own risk.

 *nasapower* is not available from CRAN, only GitHub.
 It can easily be